Emily Barr, PhD, RN, CPNP-PC, CNM, ACRN, FACNM, FAAN

 PHONE: 716-829-3231

-Emily Barr, PhD, RN, CPNP-PC, CNM, ACRN, FACNM, FAAN, a pediatric nurse practitioner and a certified nurse midwife, is an associate professor in the University at Buffalo School of Nursing.
-A Rochester, NY, native, she earned her bachelor’s degree in communication from Cornell University and later completed her master’s in nursing at Yale University, specializing in pediatric chronic illness care, and her PhD at the University of Colorado.
-Her early work with infants and young children living with HIV continues to shape her scholarship, clinical focus and national service.
+Emily Barr, PhD, RN, CPNP-PC, CNM, ACRN, FACNM, FAAN, is an associate professor at the University at Buffalo School of Nursing and a pediatric nurse practitioner and certified nurse-midwife.
+A Rochester, NY, native, she earned her bachelor’s degree in communication from Cornell University, her master’s in nursing at Yale University with a focus on pediatric chronic illness care, and her PhD at the University of Colorado.
+Her early clinical work with infants, children, adolescents and women living with HIV continues to shape her scholarship, clinical focus and national service.

-Barr is a Fellow of the American College of Nurse Midwives and the American Academy of Nursing and a recipient of the Association of Nurses in AIDS Care’s Researcher/HIV Impact Award.
-She also earned the 2025 Shirley A. Smoyak Article of the Year Award from the Journal of Psychosocial Nursing and Mental Health Services for a systematic review conducted with her graduate students, which led to an invitation to join the journal’s Executive Editorial Board.
+Barr is a Fellow of the American College of Nurse Midwives and the American Academy of Nursing and a recipient of the Association of Nurses in AIDS Care Researcher/HIV Impact Award.
+In 2025, she received the Shirley A. Smoyak Article of the Year Award from the Journal of Psychosocial Nursing and Mental Health Services for a systematic review examining cognitive-based therapy as a strategy for suicide risk prevention in adolescents.
+She was also named the Robert Langford Early Stage Investigator by the Texas Center for AIDS Research in 2025.

 Her humanities scholarship includes essays in AIDS and The Paris Review.
-She serves as associate faculty with the McGovern Center for Humanities and Ethics, where she teaches ethics and develops modules examining the early HIV pandemic, Hurricane Katrina and COVID-19.
+She serves as associate faculty with the McGovern Center for Humanities and Ethics and is a member of the Executive Editorial Board of the Journal of Medical Humanities.

 A Yale CARES Fellow, Barr expands evidence-informed strategies in health equity, perinatal HIV and the use of simulation to teach bias in health care.
 Nationally, she serves on the Association of Nurses in AIDS Care Board of Directors, co-authored ANAC’s position statement on breastfeeding and chestfeeding for people with HIV, and contributes to CITYMATCH task forces addressing congenital syphilis and perinatal HIV.
-She also supports children with serious medical conditions through the Roundup River Ranch medical advisory board.
+She also supports children with serious medical conditions through her service on the Roundup River Ranch Medical Advisory Board.